Intermediate State Formation of Topologically Associated Chromatin Domains using Quantum Annealing: Methods

-\item \textbf{Model}: We define a model based on epigenetic marker incidences that maps probable chromatin states according to the recorded statistics to low-energy values of an objective function.
-We parameterize the model to accurately produce the given statistics during sampling. \end{enumerate}
+\item[Model] We define a model based on epigenetic marker incidences that maps probable chromatin states according to the recorded statistics to low-energy values of an objective function.
+We parameterize the model to accurately produce the given statistics during sampling. \end{description}

-Until now, these steps have been required for both classical and quantum sampling.
-The following steps show the distinct procedure of quantum annealing sampling.

-\begin{enumerate} \item \textbf{Objective}: In our binary incidence tensor \(\mathbf{x}\), each variable \(x_{m}^{\,n}\in\{0,1\}\) records whether epigenetic marker \(m\) (e.g.\ H3K27ac, CpG-methylation) is present (\(1\)) or absent (\(0\)) at nucleosome position \(n\).
+Until this point, the steps described are common to both classical and quantum sampling: they define the model, specify the variables and statistics of interest, and establish the discretization/binarization and objective formulation needed to generate samples in a controlled and reproducible way.
+In other words, these steps set up a unified sampling problem that can be addressed with either a classical sampler or a quantum device.

+We now turn to the steps that are specific to quantum-annealing sampling.
+These focus on mapping the prepared objective to the annealer’s native constraints, selecting an appropriate embedding onto the hardware graph, and specifying annealing and readout settings (e.g., chain strength, anneal schedule, and post-processing) required to obtain and interpret samples from the quantum processor.

+\begin{description} \item[Objective] We define our chromatin model slightly differently from the classical Ising model, which consists of a one-dimensional chain of spins with nearest-neighbor interactions.
+Our chromatin model is represented by a two-dimensional binary tensor~\(\mathbf{x}\).
+Rows correspond to nucleosome positions and columns to epigenetic markers, so each variable \(x_{m}^{\,n}\in\{0,1\}\) encodes whether marker \(m\) (e.g., H3K27ac, CpG-methylation) is present (\(1\)) or absent (\(0\)) at nucleosome position \(n\).
+This tensor is a classical data structure used to define the QUBO objective function.
+This structure introduces two orthogonal interaction dimensions: (i) intra-nucleosome couplings between different markers at the same position, and (ii) inter-nucleosome couplings between identical markers across positions.
+Therefore, the resulting interaction graph is not linear, reflecting the complexity of chromatin organization.
 We define an objective function in a consistent way with the model encoded in the energy expectation of the quantum system's Hamiltonian:

-where the condition $m>m'$ and $n>n'$ are to avoid repeated counting the same state.
+where conditions $m>m'$ and $n>n'$ are to avoid repeated counting of the same state.
 This reflects the fact that the second qubit represents markers and locations on one side of the first qubit.
 This ensures defining the couplings \( \mathbf{Q} \) in a unique manner and restricting the lower triangle of a qubit adjacency matrix.

-\item \textbf{Embedding}: We need to embed the objective Hamiltonian onto the quantum processor's specific topology in a D-Waves quantum annealing device.
+\item[Embedding] We need to embed the objective Hamiltonian onto the quantum processor's specific topology in a D-Wave quantum annealing device.

-\item \textbf{Sampling}: Using the parameters computed in step 3, we sample the states and anneal multiple times with the quantum annealer.
+\item[Sampling] Using the parameters computed in step 3, we sample the states and anneal multiple times with the quantum annealer.